Document issued on: September 16, 2002

 For questions regarding the use or interpretation of this guidance contact Avis Danishefsky at 301-796-6142 or by email firstname.lastname@example.org.

 Additional copies are available from the Internet.
-You may also send an e-mail request to email@example.com to receive an electronic copy of the guidance or send a fax request to 301-827-8149 to receive a hard copy.
-Please use the document number (1380) to identify the guidance you are requesting.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
+Please use the document number 1380 to identify the guidance you are requesting.

 Table of Contents